terrarium-earth/project-odyssey/docs/cadmus/admin-claims/commands.md

 /cadmus adminclaims create <id>
 ```
 Creates an admin claim group
-- `id` the identifier for the admin claim. this is referenced when
+- `id`: The identifier for the admin claim. this is referenced when
   adding and removing chunks from the admin claim.
 This also must be
   unique from other admin claims.